Botanical Illustration: Exploring Adventitious Roots

 Some aquatic plants use adventitious floating roots full of water to help them stay afloat (eg. Jussiaea)

 In some sources, Contractile roots are considered another specific use of adventitious roots.
-These can be found in the underground stems of some garlic and onion species, at the tips of some slightly thicker roots.
+These can be found in the underground stems of some garlic and onion species.
+They’re at the tips of some slightly thicker roots.
 These tips contract and thus help allow the plant to be firmly attached in the soil.

 Nodules on leguminacious roots